-Maxine is an internationally produced playwright, whose stage adaptation of Sherlock Holmes and the Speckled Band has been performed in both York, England and Sydney Australia.
+Maxine is the Programme Leader of the BA in Scriptwriting for Film and Television.
+She is an internationally produced playwright, whose stage adaptation of Sherlock Holmes and the Speckled Band has been performed in both York, England and Sydney Australia.
 As a screenwriter, her work includes the medieval webseries Tales of Bacon and science fiction short films Terminal, developed from her PhD practice screenplay and Standing Woman, adapted from a short story by acclaimed Japanese author Yasutaka Tsutsui.
 Her screenplays have also placed in a variety of international screenwriting competitions.

 Maxine completed her PhD by Creative Practice in Screenwriting, titled 'Posthuman Noir: Creating Positive Posthumans in 2017.
 Her research interests include posthumanism, science fiction film and television, film noir, Japanese anime, adaptation screenwriting, playwriting and the webseries.

 - Gee, M., 2017.
 Comics Inside Out: An Interview with Elena Vitagliano.
 East Asian Journal of Popular Culture, 3 (1).

 - Gee, M., 2016.
 “Rediscovering our Humanity - How the posthuman noir anime, Darker Than Black, subverts the tropes of film noir to reaffirm a humanist agenda.”.
 Cinema: Journal of Film and Philosophy, 7, 131-148.

 - Gee, M., 2015.
 It’s Alive: An Introduction to Writing for the Screen.
 FOCUS, British Science Fiction Association Magazine for Writers, 18-26.